runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 ## Splitting a definition into multiple files

-So far, while we have discussed ways to break definitions into multiple conceptual components, this is of limited usefulness because we are still forced to put all the modules in the definition into a single file.
-This is obviously not desirable.
-As a result, K provides a mechanism for combining files in a K definition, namely, the **requires** directive.
+So far, while we have discussed ways to break definitions into separate conceptual components (modules), K also provides a mechanism for combining multiple files into a single K definition, namely, the **requires** directive.

 In K, the `requires` keyword has two meanings.
 The first, the **requires** statement, appears at the top of a K file, prior to any module declarations.
 It